-Participants can expect to be immersed in activities 12 hours a day for the full week of the program.
+Participants will be immersed in activities for 12 hours each day the entire week of the program.
 Each day commences with breakfast at Seton Hall, followed by a chartered bus to the UN.
 Program sessions continue throughout the day at UN plaza, with dinners provided on campus in the evenings.
 Students will also have time for cultural activities in New York City.
-On-campus single rooms with an adjoining bath are available from June 9 to June 15.
-Participants may also choose to commute to Seton Hall for the duration of the program.
+Participants may reside on campus in single rooms or may choose to commute to Seton Hall for the duration of the program.

-- Both include expected tuition fee for three credits plus a non-refundable deposit covering transportation between campus and the U.N., most meals, UN tour, and briefing materials.
+Credit Option: Undergraduates $3,000; Graduate students $3,100.
+Fee includes expected tuition for three credits plus a non-refundable deposit covering transportation between campus and the UN, most meals, UN tour and briefing materials.

-- Includes a non-refundable deposit covering transportation between campus and the UN, most meals, UN tour, and briefing materials.
+Non-Credit Option: $1000.
+Fee includes a non-refundable deposit covering transportation between campus and the UN, most meals, UN tour and briefing materials.

 How to Apply

 The deadline to apply for the 2017 Program is April 1 and applicants will be notified of their status by April 15th.